-- (a) Actual suspension of three months is the presumed sanction for commingling, failure to deposit funds received for a client or other person to whom the lawyer owes a contractual, statutory, or other legal duty, including advances for fees, costs and expenses, in a client trust account, or failure to promptly pay out entrusted funds. - (b) Suspension or reproval is the presumed sanction for any other violation of rule 1.15. - Eff.
-January 1, 1986.
-Revised: January 1, 2001; January 1, 2014; July 1, 2015.
+- (a) Actual suspension of three months is the presumed sanction for (1) commingling, (2) failure to deposit funds received for a client or other person to whom the licensed paraprofessional owes a contractual, statutory, or other legal duty, including advances for fees, costs and expenses, in a client trust account when that conduct does not involve misappropriation, or (3) failure to promptly pay out entrusted funds. - (b) Suspension or reproval is the presumed sanction for any other violation of rule 1.15 of the Rules of Professional Conduct including, but not limited to violations of 1.15(c).